US warns China is building more nuclear missile silos | ExBulletin

 The expansion of China’s nuclear force would likely factor into US calculations of potential military clashes in hot spots such as Taiwan or the South China Sea.

-The outspoken editor of the state newspaper Global Times said this week that U.S. institutions and the media were exaggerating reporting on missile fields to put pressure on China, but the nation should not be intimidated.
+The outspoken editor of the state-owned Global Times newspaper said this week that U.S. institutions and the media were exaggerating reporting on missile fields to put pressure on China, but the nation should not be intimidated.

 Look at what American politicians are saying about China and look at the provocative actions of their planes and warships near China, Hu Xijin said.
 China must fully step up building its military force and nuclear deterrence as a cornerstone of its national security.

-The two sites are approximately 800 square kilometers (300 square miles).
+The two sites are approximately 300 square miles.
 Ground silos can house intercontinental ballistic missiles.
 Distributing the silos over such a large area makes targeting the field much more complicated.
-Analysts say some of the silos can also act as decoys.
+Analysts say some of the silos can act as decoys.

 Kuo Yu-jen, a defense studies expert at the Taiwan National Policy Research Institute, said it was very difficult to get an accurate count of underground silos in any country, but the Recently released satellite images looked a lot like missiles. silos.